0x000dea7c/invaders/README.md

 Crashed UFO doesn't fire but if it touches you it explodes and kills you.
 Levels are randomly generated every time they're loaded.

+You can reset the scoreboard by deleting the scoreboard.dat file.

 # Compilation

 ## GNU/Linux